 The even better news is: creativity does not decline as you age.
 That’s a complete myth about aging.

-So, to urge you to leverage the power of creativity, here are five ways you can start being creative right away.
+So, to urge you to leverage the power of creativity in old age, here are five ways you can start being creative right away.

 5 Ways to Be Creative as an Older Adult

 #1.
 Spark your creativity by doodling

 The first way to be creative is to doodle and casually draw.
 While this first idea may sound silly, hear me out.

 Firstly, it’s easy to access.
 You can grab a pen and paper from, likely, most of the rooms in your house and start right away.

 Plus, doodling is low-pressure… meaning, you don’t have to place a high expectation on yourself to produce a grand piece of frame-worthy art (although, if you do, how wonderful is that?).

 By simply doodling (without pressure, of course), you let your artistic streak go free.
 And yes, we all have an artistic ability that helps unleash your best creative work.

 Just look to the many greats who have been known to doodle as a way to expand their creative thinking.
 Among the famous doodlers are Ernest Hemmingway, Queen Victoria, Tennesee Williams and Steve Jobs, to name a few.

 And likely the most compelling reason you should doodle to boost your creativity is what happens on a neurological level.